Race Recap: Surf Coast Century, 50km

 I had assumed we would be running along the beach, but I was sadly mistaken, we were taken back up into the countryside, running back roads, and walking tracks.

 Do not be mistaken, downhills are a b*tch on tired legs, and my legs were burning.
-To be honest, at this stage I would have rather gone uphill than down.
+To be honest, at this stage, I would have rather gone uphill than down.

 Now back at the Great Ocean Road, it was time to go under the bridge.
 Being cautious, I didn’t want to cramp up, but I also didn’t want to fall into the water.
-Luckily that I would have to do that again.
+Luckily I would not have to do that again.

 I was grateful to be coming into the Aireys Inlet skate park aid station.
 The volunteer asked me if needed to refill anything, or if I wanted a coke.
 Coke!
-Yes, that’s exactly what I wanted, the fizz, the sweetness along with a caffeine hit, gave me a second wind.
+Yes, that’s exactly what I wanted, the fizz, and the sweetness along with a caffeine hit, gave me a second wind.

 Taking in some fruit, I powered on.

-To be honest, I was slightly disappointed with what offered at the stations.
+To be honest, I was slightly disappointed with what was offered at the stations.
 If I could eat them (sadly no more), I would have happily had a Cliff bar or two.
 Me and oats, however, broke up last year, when I discovered they were one of the reasons I was having major digestive issues.
 A banana it was then.
 No watermelon, berries, carrots or any other type of organic matter.
 I could have seriously hoed into some pineapple or a frittata.
 Alas no, I couldn’t even grab a sandwich, as yep, you guessed it, bread isn’t my friend either.
 It would be fantastic if organisers could cater to those with dietary issues (yes there was GF cake, but I wasn’t in the mood for that).
 This is why I packed so much food.

 Eating the rest of my trail mix, I was now familiar with the rest of the course.
 We were now travelling along the Surf Coast Walk, which is featured in SCTM.

 Hiking up the hill towards the lighthouse it was getting cold.
 There was also could feel a sprinkle of rain, or it could have just been ocean spray.
 Either way, the jacket came out, along with the buff and the headlamp.
 Strapping my hat to the back of the pack, I put the buff on to keep my ears warm.
 The headphones were in, I needed music to help keep me motivated.
 Yes, I sang, and I didn’t care if I sounded horrible or if anyone heard me.
-It helped me stay focus and to keep putting one foot in front of the other.
+It helped me stay focused and to keep putting one foot in front of the other.

 At Urquarts Bluff (a 3km stretch of beach), I sent a message to Tom to let him know I was on the beach.
 My fingers and head couldn’t type Urquarts, so I just went with the beach.
 I wonder if I Siri’d it if she would have gotten it right.
 Either way, he thought I was close to finishing.
 I didn’t realise this until of course, I finished.